cadeo111/go/README.md

 # goGame
-the game of go written in go
+the game of go written in golang